Breathwork

 The first step is learning functional breathing.
 Many people are surprised to discover that they are not breathing efficiently in their everyday lives.
 Small adjustments in how we breathe can have a significant effect on our energy levels, mental clarity, and overall well-being.

-Next, I teach a variety of daily breathing techniques that help regulate the parasympathetic nervous system.
+Next, I teach a variety of daily breathing techniques that help regulate the sympathetic nervous system.
 These practices support relaxation, emotional balance, and resilience to stress.
 They are simple techniques that can easily be integrated into everyday life.

 The main focus of the work I guide people through is transformational breathwork.
 The other breathing practices I teach are designed to support your nervous system between sessions, helping you build awareness and stability as the deeper work unfolds.